ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R240]** A workgroup MUST have at least one privacy policy.

-A privacy policy the data visibility rules for each participant.
+A privacy policy consists of the data visibility rules for each participant.

 **[R241]** A workgroup administrator MUST be able to perform at minimum the following functions:
 * add or remove one or more participants